iamlite/WLED-Klipper-Helper/README.md

 # WLED-Klipper-Helper

-Status: Not working - do not use (yet)
+Status: sorta works. use at own risk.

 A helper script for installing and configuring WLED with Klipper.
 This script will automatically add triggers to your macros to control WLED's behavior based on your printers status.